-In below video Dr. Oz mentions how you should start your day with a good breakfast that’s high in both protein and fiber, to prevent the energy crash later in the day.
+In the below video Dr. Oz mentions how you should start your day with a good breakfast that’s high in both protein and fiber, to prevent an energy crash later in the day.
 This is a good start.

 I like to also add in some healthy fats as well.
 Some options would be:

 - egg omelet with vegetables like spinach and/or beans and/or fruit

 - some cottage cheese or Greek yogurt, mixed with almonds or walnuts

 My professional athlete clients will have grass-fed bison or wild salmon in the morning, with coconut oil and/or beans and/or vegetables.

 You want a slow-burning breakfast, to give you sustained energy throughout the day.
 Just remember to have some protein, fiber, and fat… and NOT the typical “high carb” breakfast.